ms-iot/content/en-US/Samples/HelloWorldPython.md

 In this sample, we will create and deploy the proverbial 1st app, "Hello, world!" to any device running Windows 10 IoT Core.

+{% include note.html text="While deploying and running a Python UWP app is supported on Windows 10 IoT Core, debugging is currently a known issue for Windows 10 IoT Fall Creators Update (Build 16299) and Visual Studio 2017.
+We are looking into fixing this in a future release of Windows 10 IoT Core." %}

 ### Set up your PC

 * Follow the instructions [here]({{site.baseurl}}/{{page.lang}}/GetStarted) to setup your device and PC.